 By Burton K. Janes

 Burton K. Janes lives in Bay Roberts.
 His column appears in The Compass every week.
-He can be reached email@example.com
+He can be reached at email@example.com